aamcrae/pru/README.md

 These methods are mutually exclusive - it is not possible to install a handler, and also call ```Wait``` on the same Signal.

-There are 8 devices ```/dev/uio[0-7]``` that are used to deliver the 8 host interrupts from the PRU subsystem (whilst the PRU subsystem defines 10 host interrupts, the first two are reserved for sending interrupts to the PRU cores themselves - it is only the last 8 host interrupts that are used to deliver these signals to the kernel drivers, which then make these available via the device interface to the user space applications).
+There are 8 devices ```/dev/uio[0-7]``` that are used to interface user-space to the 8 host interrupts that are available to the main CPU.

 ## Interrupt Handling and Configuration